 What types of membership are available?

 Our major, and most popular membership.
 Available to all members.
 Runs from January 1 to December 31 (NB – All 12 month memberships expire December 31, no matter when you join throughout the year).

 Swimmers can take advantage of 6 month membership options by simply visiting Swim Central members.
 These options are available to any swimmer not currently a member of a Master’s Club.
-The next 6 month membership will be available in 2023.
+The next 6 month membership is available Now until 3December 2023.

 Swimmers who have been previous members should have their details in Swim Central and should use this existing data when re-joining.
 If you are not sure of your login and password please contact Masters Swimming SA or your previous club.